deacon-kigo/kigo-pro-dashboard/documentation/development-guide.md

 2. **Feature-Based Organization for Domain Logic**: Domain-specific components are organized by feature
 3. **Incremental Migration**: Changes are made incrementally without disrupting the working application
 4. **No Structural Overhaul**: Keep working within existing app and components directories
+5. **Design System Consistency**: Leverage Kigo design tokens while implementing with Tailwind CSS

+## Design System Strategy

+As the sole designer for Kigo Pro, we've made the strategic decision to:

+1. **Adopt Kigo design tokens** (colors, typography, spacing, etc.) for brand consistency
+2. **Use Tailwind CSS** for implementation rather than Material UI components
+3. **Create custom components** that align with the Kigo brand but are optimized for the Pro platform

+### Design Token Integration

+We will extract design tokens from the Kigo Web SDK (`kigoMuiTheme.ts`) and integrate them into our Tailwind configuration.
+This allows us to maintain brand consistency while using our preferred technology stack.

+The design tokens to be integrated include:

+- **Color palette**: Primary, secondary, neutrals, and semantic colors
+- **Typography**: Font family, sizes, weights, and line heights
+- **Breakpoints**: Screen size definitions
+- **Border radii**: Standard rounded corner values
+- **Spacing**: Consistent spacing values (based on Kigo patterns)

+### Implementation Approach for Nav & Header Components

+The navigation and header components will be implemented using Tailwind CSS while maintaining the Kigo branding.
+This approach:

+1. Maintains technical consistency (single styling approach)
+2. Provides better developer experience with familiar Tailwind patterns
+3. Allows for future flexibility and customization
+4. Optimizes bundle size by avoiding unused Material UI components

+The implementation will be documented in Storybook to ensure proper usage patterns and design consistency across the application.

 ## Target File Structure